Butternut Squash Macaroni and Cheese

 5 from 6 votes

 You’d never guess that this creamy and kid-friendly Butternut Squash Mac and Cheese is packed with veggie power!
-It’s a rich and cheesy pasta casserole recipe that puts a delicious, gluten-free spin on classic macaroni and cheese.
+It’s a rich and cheesy pasta casserole recipe that puts a delicious spin on classic macaroni and cheese.
+It’s easy to make gluten free too!

 I began making this recipe when my son entered preschool.
 He’s always eaten foods at school that I could never convince him to eat at home, like green beans!
 Let’s face it, little ones can be picky eaters.
 And back then, I often had to get creative with sneaking vegetables into our family meals.